translate/pootle/docs/developers/contributing.rst

   <https://lists.sourceforge.net/lists/listinfo/translate-pootle>`_ or in the
   `Pootle channel <https://gitter.im/translate/pootle>`_.

 - Found a bug?
-Report it in our `Bugzilla tracker
+Report it in our `Issue tracker
   <https://github.com/translate/pootle/issues/>`_.
 You can also always contact
-  us on IRC.
+  us on Pootle channel.
 Make sure to read more about :ref:`how to report bugs
   <contributing#reporting_bugs>`.

 - Translate the User Interface into your own language.
 Pootle is translated